sho-hata/tparagen/README.md

 }
 ```

-If there is your application in production already, you must add a `testing.T.Parallel()` into any main/sub test.
+If there is your application in production already, you must add a `testing/T.Parallel()` into any main/sub test.
 It is a very time-consuming and tedious task.

 ## Description
-tparagen is cli tool for insert `testing.T.Parallel()` into all main/sub test in specified directory.
+tparagen is cli tool for insert `testing/T.Parallel()` into all main/sub test in specified directory.

 Before code is below,